 Course informationThis module provides the foundations for the mathematics of actuaries.
 A good mark in this module can help you towards accreditation from the Institute and Faculty of Actuaries CT1 and CT5 exams.

 - Lecture Notes: A full set of printed lecture notes is available on this web page.
 Weekly handwritten notes will be uploaded after each lecture.
 The weekly lectures will follow the printed notes, but may differ from them in terms of content, approach and timing.

 - Final Exam:

-- Feedback on the material used, the course and the teaching is welcome.Any comments can be sent to email@example.com
+- Feedback on the material used, the course and the teaching is welcome.
+Please contact me by email or after lectures/tutorials.

 - The usual QMUL module feedback will be requested during the module.

 - In addition to revising lectures, it is vital that you work on exercises to consolidate the material.

 - There will be 10 exercise sheets, released in teaching Weeks 1-11 (excluding Week 7) and discussed in the tutorial of the following week.